 And consumers in the marketplace are also making their views known.
 One of the biggest is News Ltd which has not adopted tree planting as its central strategy.
 After investing in energy efficiency and renewable energy at its sites; it is looking to buy wind energy credits in India.

 There is an important rebalancing and reprioritising process underway.
 Inevitably tree planting will be less highlighted.
-The risk factors involved in sequestration more appreciated.
+The risk factors involved in sequestration are more appreciated.

 Offsetting has a role to play in attacking climate change.
 Individuals and families want to take personal responsibility and action.
 Companies want to improve their environmental reputation and contribution.